Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Traditional machine learning methods}

-There are a large number of long-standing traditional ML methods popular, such as k-nearest neighbor (KNN), Decision Tree (DT), gaussian process regression (GPR), SVM, RF, extreme gradient boosting (XGBoost), etc. In the field of agriculture, traditional methods primarily focus on crop classification, growth monitoring, yield prediction, and quality assessment, and various learning tasks have been formulated within these four research perspectives.
-For example, decision trees, SVMs, and gradient-boosting decision trees (GBDT) have been employed by researchers to identify a range of crops, including coffee, wheat, corn, rice, etc. Besides, SVM, principal component analysis (PCA), LDA, and KNN are common techniques used to analyze various types of images for tasks such as soil moisture monitoring, crop diseases monitoring, and biomass estimation.
-Apart from crops, traditional ML methods also play important roles in various topics in animal husbandry including pasture monitoring, animal recognition, and animal behavior monitoring.
+There are a large number of long-standing traditional ML methods popular, such as k-nearest neighbor (KNN), Decision Tree (DT), gaussian process regression (GPR), SVM, RF, extreme gradient boosting (XGBoost), etc. In the field of agriculture, traditional methods primarily focus on multiple factor classification tasks, and a series of regression analyses represented by metric prediction and estimation.
+For example, DTs \cite{moreno2014extreme}, SVMs \cite{chen2021estimating}, and gradient-boosting decision trees (GBDT) \cite{lozano2022remote} have been employed by researchers to identify a range of crops, including coffee, wheat, corn, rice, etc, based on various related factors.
+Besides, linear regression (LR) \cite{fu2020wheat}, ordinary least squares(OLS) \cite{zhu2019estimating}, and KNN \cite{cheng2022estimation} are common techniques used to analyze various types of images for prediction and estimation tasks such as soil moisture monitoring, yield prediction, and biomass estimation.
+Apart from crops, traditional ML methods also play important roles in various topics in animal husbandry including pasture monitoring and sickness detection.
 For fishery, they are improving fishing area identification and production forecast domains.